Roboboa: Action buttons

-Sleep mode: If Roboboa is not disturbed for 2 hours, he will curl up and enter sleep mode.
+Sleep mode: Roboboa will curl up and enter sleep mode if there has been no disturbance in 2 hours.
 If no alarms are set, Roboboa will enter Shutdown after 24 hours in Sleep mode.

 Programming

 Roboboa can be 'programmed' by entering commands with the remote; up to 40 commands can be recorded and played back in sequence.
 Two conditional steps can pause the playback until either the light level changes, or an object passes in front of the IR sensor.
 Playback resumes after the event.